7 Days Private Beijing Tibet Tour

 Visit Potala Palace, Jokhang Temple, Barkhor Street, and a Nunnery.
 (B)

-This afternoon, join devout pilgrims to Jokhang Temple, the spiritual center of Tibetan Buddhism for enshrining the statue of 12-year-old Sakyamuni Buddha, brought along with Princess Wen Cheng from her homeland.
-Sakyamuni, who protested against iconolatry, allowed only three statues of him to be built during his lifetime, and you will witness one of them today.
-We will also dive into the vibrant life on the Barkhor Street that surrounds the temple, which is the exact site to find the faithful approaching the temple on their hands and knees or practicing kora, the ritual of circumambulating a sacred place.
-Originally built for the prayers, the street gradually evolved to a market for traders from home and even neighboring countries.
-The heritage has survived to this day to include almost all daily commodities, exotic food, Thangkas, traditional clothing, handicrafts, etc. for you to browse.
-Stop by the only Nunnery in downtown Lhasa to find a beautiful Buddhist world managed by nuns.
+This afternoon, make a devout pilgrimage to Jokhang Temple, known as the spiritual center of Tibetan Buddhism.
+Here, take your chance to admire the life-sized statue of 12-year-old Shakyamuni Buddha and myriad religious Thangka murals.
+Next, let’s dive into the vibrant local life on Barkhor Street that surrounds the temple, which is the exact site to find the faithful approaching the temple on their hands and knees, the ritual of circumambulating a sacred place.
+Originally built for the prayers, the street gradually evolved into a market for trading daily commodities, exotic food, Thangkas, traditional clothing, and handicrafts.
+Before escorting you back to your hotel, we’ll stop by the only Nunnery in downtown Lhasa, allowing you to find a beautiful Buddhist world managed by nuns.

 Meals: Western buffet breakfast